Amey-Thakur/DISTRIBUTED-COMPUTING-AND-DISTRIBUTED-COMPUTING-LAB/README.md

 ## Syllabus

 > [**Official CBCGS Syllabus**](MU%20SEM%20VIII%20SYLLABUS.pdf)
-> Complete Final Year Computer Engineering syllabus document from the University of Mumbai, including detailed course outcomes, assessment criteria, and module specifications for Distributed Computing and Lab.
+> Complete Final Year Computer Engineering syllabus document from the University of Mumbai, including detailed course outcomes, assessment criteria, and module specifications for Distributed Computing and Distributed Computing Laboratory.

+> [!IMPORTANT]
+> Always verify the latest syllabus details with the official University of Mumbai website, as curriculum updates may occur after this repository's archival date.

 ---